arrozconcurry/mediaranker-oauth/README.md

 ## Exercise Description
 Our Media Ranker web app was a wonderful starter app, but the way we implemented user login is extremely insecure.
 In this assignment you will modify Media Ranker so that it can securely log in multiple users to allow us to track users and their corresponding votes.

-Build your project using _branches_, with at least _one branch_ per phase.
-As you finish a phase merge the changes into the main branch.
+Build your project using _branches_, with at least _one branch_ per wave.
+As you finish a wave merge the changes into the main branch.
 You shall submit one pull request at the end once you are complete.

-## Phase 1: Setting up OAuth
+## Wave 1: Setting up OAuth

 Following the steps in the Textbook curriculum, add OAuth to your Media Ranker Application and enable a user to log in.